-The following content was transcribed from a webinar we conducted titled "Getting Started with Dwolla White Label."
+The following content was transcribed from a webinar we conducted titled “Getting Started with Dwolla White Label.”
 In the webinar, we provide an introduction to getting started with your white labeled bank transfer integration, and what to expect during implementation.
-You can watch a recording of this webinar at anytime on our blog.

 Brian, Sales Representative:

 What I’m going to be focusing on today are the biggest differences between Dwolla’s co-branded solution and API and the new White Label offering.
 And also, we’re going to be touching on why it will make a significant impact on both your business and your customer’s experience when interacting with your business.
 As I’m sure many of you know, Dwolla’s co-branded API offers a lot of great functionality, with things like OAuth and Dwolla Direct.
 There were however some recurring themes of feedback that we were getting from our partners, things like: it’s less than ideal having my customer’s leave my site and go create a Dwolla account, introduce a second brand come back to my website, auth into their Dwolla account.
 They said it would be great if they could have it not say “Dwolla” in the bank line.
 Also one of the major ones we heard is it would be really nice if I could give my customers Dwolla Next Day rather than just my account.
 So with the introduction of Dwolla White Label we’ve actually answered and addressed every single one of those concerns and a lot more things.